Celts I

 When exactly do I spend faith cubes to replace cubes in the bag?

-After bag preparation but before drawing begins.
+After bag preparation but before the battle drawing begins.
 You spend faith cubes, draw that many cubes from the prepared bag, replace each drawn cube with a cube of your color, then return them all to the bag.
 This improves your odds before the actual battle draws occur.